interuss/dss/deploy/MIGRATION.md

 ### Tanka deployment

-For deployments using Tanka configuration, since no instructions are provided for tanka specifically, we recommend to follow the manual steps documented by CockroachDB: `Cluster Upgrade with Manual configs`.
+For deployments using Tanka configuration, since no instructions are provided for Tanka specifically, we recommend to follow the manual steps documented by CockroachDB: `Cluster Upgrade with Manual configs`.
 (See specific links below) To apply the changes to your cluster, follow the manual steps and reflect the new values in the *Leader* and *Followers* Tanka configurations, namely the new image version (see